-As it is expected that the Fund will be treated as a complying superannuation fund and its subsidiary Vision Pooled Superannuation Trust's (VPST's) taxable income is "standard income", income tax has been provided in the current year at the rate of 15%.
-If the Fund is subsequently deemed to be a non-complying fund for the current year or VPST has "special income", income tax will be payable at a rate of 45% on the Fund's taxable income.
+It is expected that the Fund will be treated as a complying super fund for the year ended 30 June 2019, income tax has been provided for at 15%.
+If the Fund is subsequently deemed to be non-complying income will be payable at a rate of 45% on the funds taxable income.